kim0rijr/CRUD-web-app/README.md

 Follow the below steps:
  1. Download and Install Xampp server.
 Link: https://www.apachefriends.org/download.html
  2. In phpMyAdmin select import and choose mrgeo.sql
- 3. copy the freelance folder and paste it in the htdocs folder.
+ 3. copy the mrgeo folder and paste it in the htdocs folder.
  4. Type localhost/mrgeo/index.php or just localhost/freelance in your browser to see the website

 You need some basic knowledge of Xampp and mysql to run this properly.